 usually selected early in the online housing selection process.
 Students pursuing this option should have alternative housing options in mind in case they are

 unable to acquire a single room.
-A wait list is maintained in the Office of Residence Life for single rooms, though there is no guarantee that singles will become
+A wait list is maintained in the Office of Residential & First-Year Programs for single rooms, though there is no guarantee that singles will become

 Very few singles will be available through the online housing selection process (see information about